GreenWorks

 With our GreenWorks Tree Team, we protect our local urban tree canopy by providing free and low-cost green infrastructure services to environmental justice communities in Prince George’s County.

-Our goal is to plant 325 trees between Fall 2023-Spring 2024 at no cost to PG County residents.
+Our goal is to plant 500 trees between October 2024 — April 2025 at no cost to PG County residents.
 Our efforts, funded by Chesapeake Bay Trust, support the Maryland Department of Natural Resources’ 5 Million Trees Initiative.

 To prevent the destruction of the urban tree canopy, we also remove invasive vines and shrubs, create art-based educational materials, and host events to promote community awareness about the steps residents can take in their own community.